ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 > I do provide a binary distribution of 1.4.3 for the Acorn at
 > http://www.cl.cam.ac.uk/users/rrt1001/ruby.zip.

-### What's all this 'cygwin', 'mingw', and 'djgpp' stuff?
+### What's all this “cygwin”, “mingw”, and “djgpp” stuff?

 Ruby is written to take advantage of the rich feature set of a Unix environment.
 Unfortunately, Windows is missing some of the functions, and